An intersection number formula for CM cycles in Lubin-Tate towers: Abstract

 \section{Abstract}

 We give an explicit formula for the arithmetic intersection number of \Heegner cycles on Lubin-Tate spaces for all levels.
 We prove our formula by formulating the intersection number on the infinite level.
-Our \Heegner cycles are constructed by choosing two separable quadratic extensions $K_1,K_2/F$ of non-Archimedean local fields $F$.
-Our formula works for all cases, $K_1$ and $K_2$ can be either the same or different, ramify or unramified.
-As applications, this formula translate the linear Arithmetic Fundamental Lemma (linear AFL) into a comparison of integrals.
-This formula can also be used to recover Gross and Keating's result on lifting endomorphism of formal modules.
+Our \Heegner cycles are constructed by choosing two separable quadratic extensions $K_1,K_2$ over a non-Archimedean local field $F$.
+Our formula works for all cases: $K_1$ and $K_2$ can be either the same or different, ramified or unramified over $F$.
+This formula translates the linear Arithmetic Fundamental Lemma (linear AFL) into a comparison of integrals.
+As an example, we prove the linear AFL for $\GL_2(F)$ in this article.